CONTENT EDITING 1: "THE DRUG PROBLEM"

 NOVEL TO SCRIPT 3: "THE CASPIAN CONNECTION"

-This is a massive project - encompassing Odin, Vikings, adventures, detective work, terrorism, Islam, Swedish feminism, and more - and its two initial, presentable book drafts are now ready to be published (in English and Swedish).
-These texts are written to become films eventually, but as I, foolishly, have been working in two languages simultaneously (resulting in more headaches than high-quality finished text), the most pressing questions are, “Shall I proceed in English or Swedish?” and “Should I keep home base as Sweden/Birka and 830s or should I change it to Norwy or Denmark?”
-I would not be able to develop these books to the script standard I desire without the assistance of a director, a better-suited writer, or a production company.
+This is a massive project—encompassing Odin, Vikings, adventures, detective work, terrorism, Islam, Swedish feminism, and more—and its two initial, presentable book drafts are now ready to be published (in English and Swedish).
+These texts are intended to become films eventually, but as I have foolishly been working in two languages simultaneously (resulting in more headaches than high-quality finished text), the most pressing questions are, “Shall I proceed in English or Swedish?” and “Should I keep home base as Sweden/Birka and the 830s, or should I change it to Norway or Denmark?”
+I cannot develop these books to the script standard I desire without the assistance of a director, a more suitable writer, or a production company.

 SHORT STORY TO SCRIPT 1: "THE LITTLE WOODEN HORSE"

-The story is about a wooden horse that escapes the merry-go-round when everyone at the amusement park is asleep.
+The story revolves around a wooden horse at an amusement park that escapes from the merry-go-round late at night while everyone is asleep.
 He then sets off for the continent where he believes all horses roam free: America.
-As he gallops off into the night, we follow him on his adventures and get to know his (pretty shallow, quite human-like, and easy-to-identify-with) personality through his reflections on the nature of the world, his fellow animals on the merry-go-round, us bipeds, and the slavery we have forced upon him.
+As he gallops into the night, we follow him on his adventures and get to know his (pretty shallow, quite human-like, and easy-to-identify-with) personality through his reflections on the nature of the world, his fellow animals on the merry-go-round, us bipeds, and the slavery that has been imposed upon him and his fellow animals.
 Yes, of course, he ends up going in a circle.
 I love the story, which could become a “deep” animated family/children’s movie, and I would be happy to provide it with a pre-discussed treatment to serve as the foundation for further talks, treatments, and scripts.
+Senior has only written one children’s story other than this: My Uncle Jacinto, which regularly competes for ‘Best Hispanic Movie of All Times’ at festivals; this is better.

 SHORT STORY TO SCRIPT 2: "MY FRIEND IN THE PHOTO"

-is a vampire story that I would like to see developed into a film.
-It is set in a traditional "vampire-country," and in “a proper vampire setting."
-Senior had some dubious branches on his ancestral tree (ok, so I have them as well, but I am presently symptom-free), and his disbelief in the supernatural becomes severely unsettled.
+This is a vampire story that I would like to see developed into a film.
+It is set in a traditional "vampire territory" and in “a proper vampire setting."
+Senior had some dubious branches on his ancestral tree (ok, so I have them as well, but I am presently symptom-free), and in this story, his disbelief in the supernatural becomes severely questioned.
+This is a vampire story from the 1930s, and there’s nothing to say that it is not 100% true.

 SHORT STORY TO SCRIPT 3: "A BEAUTIFUL GIRL"

-is a love story with an amazing and modern yet undecidable twist that could be adapted for either cinema or theatre.
-It is set in post-war Germany, where it delves deep into the nature of "the beautiful feminine's" psyche—something I am not particularly skilled at, so I could, at best, offer assistance.
+This is a love story with an amazing and modern yet undecidable twist that could be adapted for either cinema or theatre.
+It is set in post-war Germany, where it delves deeply into the nature of "the beautiful feminine's" psyche—something I am not particularly skilled at, so do not look to me for assistance in developing this.

 SHORT STORY TO SCRIPT 4: "THE MAN IN THE BLUE TUXEDO"

-is primarily about a casino heist and could be adapted into a compelling film.
+This is primarily about a casino heist and could be adapted into a compelling film.
 Additionally, it features a character who, with proper development, could become ‘worthy of his own TV series (as in a wicked version of The Persuaders).
-Furthermore, while the story can stand on its own, there is a casino scam element that could enhance an action movie in which the "I've-given-up-hero" fortuitously discovers a clever way to earn a significant income in a casino.
+Furthermore, while the story can stand on its own, there is a casino scam element that could enhance any action movie in which the "I've-given-up-hero" discovers a clever way to earn a significant income in a casino (and stage a comeback from being ‘down and out’).
 Although the situation might be somewhat challenging to set up, the quality would be excellent.

 SHORT STORY TO SCRIPT 5: "THE SPY"

-Here we follow a day in the life of a US spy in Italy in the late 1940s.
-His girlfriend is a spy too (though he doesn't know that), and in this short story—which provides great insight into the day-to-day drudgery of spies' lives at the time—we (well, the smartest among us) see how our hero is set up to be framed for murder, although he remains unaware of this.
-This could be developed into a full-length mystery-thriller, perhaps in the spirit of North by Northwest.
+Here we follow a day in the life of a US spy in Italy during the late 1940s.
+His girlfriend is also a spy (though he doesn't know that), and in this short story—which offers great insight into the day-to-day drudgery of spies' lives at the time—we (well, the most astute among us) witness how our hero is set up to be framed for murder, although he remains oblivious to it.
+This could be developed into a full-length mystery-thriller.

 SHORT STORY TO SCRIPT 6: "THE DOMINANT MALE"

-I have a fascination with man-eating tigers, and this is one of several short tiger stories (where we see things from a tiger's point of view) set in the Sundarbans (an Indian/Bangladeshi beach jungle).
+I have a fascination with man-eating tigers, and this is one of several short tiger stories (where we see things from the tiger's point of view) set in the Sundarbans (an Indian/Bangladeshi beach jungle).
 The stories are all quite entertaining, somewhat continuous, and reasonably well-researched.
-I don't really know what to do with them unless someone wants to make a movie starring a man-eating tiger, with events seen from the tiger's perspective.
-Actually, maybe that's not such a bad idea...
+I’m not entirely sure what to do with them cinematically, unless someone wants to make a movie starring a man-eating tiger, with events seen from the tiger's perspective.
+Actually, that might not be a bad idea...

 SHORT STORY TO SCRIPT 7: "SAHARA 2"

-Imagine a giant of a man hitchhiking through the Sahara because it's on his bucket list, while a small, feminine man, full of hatred, raises a stone at midnight to crush the sleeping giant's skull.
+Imagine a giant of a man hitchhiking through the Sahara because it's on his bucket list, while a small, feminine man, filled with hatred, raises a stone at midnight to crush the sleeping giant's skull.
 The giant awakens just in time to raise his hands to protect himself, and the small man throws the stone beside him.
-"Scorpion!" he exclaims, sitting atop the stone so the big man shall not lift it to check.
+"Scorpion!" he exclaims, sitting down atop the stone so the big man cannot lift it to check.
 There they sit: the hitchhiker desperately trying not to fall asleep (and thereby be killed), and the small man refusing to budge because he believes that remaining on the stone until dawn is his only way to survive.
-We follow their somewhat strained discussion, with additional insights and murder attempts that could be inserted.
-Perhaps this story could become theatre; it contains amazing possibilities, especially if one could just get the discussion right (or if I could remember it).
+We follow their somewhat strained discussion, with additional insights and murder attempts that could be introduced.
+Perhaps this story could evolve into theatre; it contains amazing possibilities, especially if one could just get the discussion right (or if I could remember it).

 CINE BOLLYWOOD 1: "PACO NEVER FAILS" SET IN GOA

 Paco Never Fails is set in Madrid in the early 1940s, just after the Spanish Civil War.
-Here we meet Paco Garcia, who makes his living by mating with young girls from the countryside: girls who have come to Madrid to forge better lives for themselves as wet nurses (after unwanted pregnancies) and sooner or later need to boost the milk flow.
-Though this impregnation is an occupation that seldom gets discussed, at that time (allegedly, it still is) it was a very real profession, and the impregnator most likely to succeed, i.e., ‘who never failed,’ was the one highest in demand.
-However, Paco has failed once, so when his wife finally becomes pregnant, this father of thousands realises… This impregnation was also an occupation in India, and since I stay in and around Mumbai (mainly in Goa, which, with its Portuguese influence, is probably a better setting than Mumbai to make the story more dramatic, contrasting, and believable)...
-I would like to develop/adapt a Goa script for Bollywood, and I need expert assistance both anthropologically (for reality-check) and "Bollywood style dramatization".
+Here we meet Paco Garcia, who earns his living by mating with young girls from the countryside: girls who have come to Madrid to forge better lives for themselves as wet nurses (following unwanted pregnancies) and, sooner or later, need to boost their milk flow.
+Though this necessary impregnation is an occupation that seldom gets discussed, it was a very real profession at that time (and allegedly still was in 2011), and the impregnator most likely to succeed—i.e., ‘who never failed’—was the one in highest demand.
+However, Paco has failed once, so when his wife finally becomes pregnant, this father of thousands realises...
+This impregnation was also an occupation in India, and since I reside in and around Mumbai (mainly in Goa, which, with its Portuguese influence, is probably a better setting than Mumbai to make the story more dramatic, contrasting, and believable)...
+I would like to develop/adapt a Goa script for Bollywood, and I need expert assistance both anthropologically (for a reality check) and "Bollywood style dramatisation."

 CINE BOLLYWOOD 2: GOA 1930s/40s WET-NURSE INFO

 In Goa, during the 1930s and 40s, girls from the countryside with unwanted pregnancies became wet nurses.
 These women needed to be re-impregnated when their milk flow stopped.
 There were (if not, let's invent one) men specialising in this impregnation; I am seeking assistance to understand the mindset of such a man and to learn everything about him: his life, his background, his socio-economic position, his peers, his values, his issues, his pride, and so forth.
-I need to grasp what his life would have been like so that I can write from his perspective.
-Additionally, I need to explore how to do this in a way that will make the story captivating for Bollywood.
+I need to grasp what his life would have been like so that I can write from his perspective, taking all three religions (Catholicism, Hinduism and Islam) into account.
+Additionally, I need to explore how to do this in a way that will make the story captivating for the Bollywood audience.

 CINE BOLLYWOOD 3: BOLLYWOOD/GOA CONTACTS

-I am a writer who has just finished sorting out (digitalising, improving, adapting, translating, and completing) my and my father's (who was once considered top-Europe) fictional texts.
+I am a writer who has just finished sorting out (digitalising, improving, adapting, translating, and completing) my and my father's (who was once considered top European) fictional texts.
 Now, I am about to start adapting these texts into treatments and scripts.
-As an Indiophile, and as I spend much of my winters in Mumbai/Goa, I am seeking all sorts of text-to-script contacts, including advisors, co-writers, agents, and producers.
+As an Indiophile (and Sinophile), and as I spend much of my winters in Mumbai/Goa, I am seeking all sorts of text-to-script contacts, including advisors, co-writers, agents, and producers.

 SUNDRY CINE 1: TANGIERS PREP

 Andres Laszlo Sr. wrote Mother Unknown/Mere Inconnue, and at his death in 1984, this book (just as his other two major novels had been) was poised to be adapted into a film.
 Today, this book has been translated into English, and Sr. wrote a synopsis (as well as a script, which has unfortunately been lost).
-I am considering producing a treatment, perhaps even a script, and I am looking for someone local to get involved: to conduct some preliminary scouting, seeking out and identifying locations (help with financing and local interest would also be appreciated).
-If you're interested, I'll send you the book, and then I'll drop by for a cup of mint tea (I live just across in Malaga).
+I am considering producing a treatment, perhaps even a script, and I am looking for someone local from Tangiers to get involved.
+Specifically, I am seeking someone to conduct preliminary location scouting.
+Identifying suitable locations or helping me find local interest in the project would also be appreciated.
+If you're interested, I'll send you the book, and then I'll drop by for a cup of mint tea (I live just across the Strait of Gibraltar in Malaga).

 SUNDRY CINE 2: TARANTINO-STYLE SCRIPT STRUCTURING

+Year 0: Kurt grows up, becomes weird, falls in love, and becomes a prodigy sculptor.
 Year 1 (1936-37).
-Kurt (sculptor) has relationships with three women, Y3.
-Kurt escapes WWII and settles in Tangiers during the war, Y4.
+Kurt makes three women happy, Y3.
+Kurt escapes World War II and settles in Tangiers for the duration of the war, 1944.
 A young boy (3-4) with a letter appears at Kurt's door: "You always wanted a son without a mother: here he is; don't try to find me.
 XXX" Y4-Y9 Kurt and the boy live and bond in Tangiers.
-Y9 As the war ends, the boy desires to find his mother but does not know who she is or where to look.
-Y10 Kurt, with or without the boy, goes in search of the mother.
-Woman 1 - no, Woman 2 - no, and Woman 3 - ...
-Obviously, a straight timeline would be rather dull, and, naturally, something Tarantino-esque springs to mind.
-I envision a Kill Bill-like structure would be highly effective: structural advice is needed.
+Y9 As the war ends, the boy asks Kurt to find his mother, but does not know who she is or where to look.
+Y10 Kurt goes in search of the mother.
+Woman 1 in Naples - no, Woman 2 in Paris - no, and Woman 3 in Avila - ...
+Obviously, a straight timeline would be rather unengaging, and something Tarantino-esque springs to mind.
+I envision that a Pulp Fiction-like structure could be effective; structural tutoring is needed.

 SUNDRY CINE 3: FRENCH OR SPANISH FILM AGENT(S).

 My father’s films (3), un-filmed script (1), and theatre (1) are all produced by or directed towards the French or Spanish film industry (in the case of My Uncle Jacinto, also the Italian).
 French Gallimard had French (I think) producer-customers to make a new Paco Never Fails twice.
-Senior negotiated to make a film out of Mother Unknown with a French producer at his demise, and Doña Juana has theatre and film potential in either Spain or France.
-My portfolio ought therefore to be interesting for a French or Spanish cinematic agent.
+Senior negotiated to make a film out of Mother Unknown with a French producer at his demise, and Doña Juana has great theatre as well as film potential in either Spain or France.
+My portfolio should therefore be not only interesting to an ‘English language’ cinematic agent but also to a French or Spanish agent.

 SUNDRY CINE 4: FILM-DISTRIBUTION AGENT & ROYALTY COLLECTOR

-There are film distribution companies that are reluctant to pay for films they have shown (and should have paid a royalty for) in Luxembourg and Madrid, and I believe I own the unexplored viewing/showing rights of Paco Never Fails for the Scandinavian countries: assistance needed.
+There are film distribution companies that are unwilling to pay for films they have shown (and should have paid a royalty for) in Luxembourg and Madrid.
+I believe I own the so-far-unexplored viewing and showing rights of Paco Never Fails for the Scandinavian countries, and I need assistance.

 SUNDRY CINE 5: ANY COOPERATION

-If you have read about my project and understood my situation - top European writer-father, one art book to set myself up for life (?), drug-policy researcher, twenty years of adventures, ten years of text work, now moving from books to film - you might feel that you can be of assistance to me or utilise my skills in a way not listed here.
-If so, please do not hesitate to get in touch.
+If you have read about my project and understand my situation—a top European writer and father, with one art book to set myself up for life (?), a drug-policy researcher, twenty years of adventures, ten years of text work, now transitioning from books to film—you might feel that you can assist me or utilize my skills in a way not mentioned here.
+If so, please don't hesitate to reach out.

 LANGUAGE AGENTS

-You have seen a sample of the texts that I can offer in different languages above, and you can click "your flag" and then "books" for information about what books I have in your language (or go to Amazon to enter Andres Laszlo Jr.).
-Of course, I would be delighted if you offered to take over something that is hard for me to work on (especially "German Books") but more reluctant to "part with" something in an attractive language (so in such a case you would have to convince me that you are good).
-For individual-language-agency: Read More
+You have seen a sample of the texts that I can offer in various languages above.
+You can click "your flag" and then "books" for information about the books I have available in your language (or visit Amazon to enter Andres Laszlo Jr.).
+Of course, I would be delighted if you were willing to take on something that is challenging for me to manage (such as "German Books").
+However, I am more reluctant to "part with" something in an attractive language, so in such a case, you would need to convince me of your capabilities.

 GENRE AGENTS

-My fictional genres are general fiction, historical novel, biography/autobiography, children's novel, adventure, murder mystery, short stories.
-Some keywords: vampire, irony, feminism, Viking, Norse mythology, Islam, man-eating tigers & Sundarbans.
-For individual-genre-agency: Read More
+My fictional genres include general fiction, historical novels, romantic comedies, biographies and autobiographies, children's literature, adventure, murder mysteries, and short stories.
+Some keywords are: vampire, irony, feminism, romcom, tragicomic, Viking, Norse mythology, Islam, man-eating tigers, and the Sundarbans.
+For individual genre agency: Read More

-The books, especially those for which I will not find traditional publishers, will be promoted as e-books/PoD (Amazon: enter Andres Laszlo Jr.).
-If you feel "I know exactly where I want this book listed, priced, described, and promoted!" contact me.
+The books, particularly those for which I cannot find traditional publishers, will be promoted as e-books/POD (Amazon: enter Andres Laszlo Jr.).
+If you feel "I know exactly where I want this book listed, priced, described, and promoted!" please contact me.

 ESTATE MANAGEMENT AGENT

-I own the rights to the texts of my father’s books (7 books + 25 translations), and films (3), as well as some distribution rights and scripts, and I am an ok writer myself with 20+ books (counting translations).
-For 12 years I have worked on advancing “The Laszlo & Laszlo Project”, without commercializing it, but now I have decided to do so, and as I want to keep control, I plan to use platforms such as this.
-Yet, in a way, what I want, is someone with the skills of a literary estate agency who could manage several aspects of my project, (preferably sitting on the desk next to me and my photo/computer guy here in Fuengirola, Spain).
-But then, with such skills, you wouldn't be reading this, would you...
+I own rights to the texts of my father’s books (seven books plus twenty-five translations) and films (three), as well as some distribution rights and scripts.
+I am also a competent writer myself with over twenty books (including translations).
+For twenty years, I have worked on advancing “The Laszlo & Laszlo Project” without any serious attempts at commercialising it, but now I have decided to do so.
+To maintain control, I plan to utilise platforms such as Amazon and my homepage.
+However, in a way, what I seek is someone with the skills of a literary estate agency who could manage several aspects of my project (preferably seated at the desk next to mine, along with my photo/computer guy, maybe here in Fuengirola, Spain).
+Yet, with such skills, you wouldn't be reading this, would you…

 BOOK-FAIR BOOKINGS AGENT

-I am looking for someone to set up/book meetings at the big book fairs in Frankfurt, Bologna, and (maybe) London.
-Though I am not good at promoting myself (i.e., at begging and bragging), I am okay at meeting and negotiating with publishers & agents.
-I need someone with a magic touch to contact publishers and agents for esp.
-English, Spanish, French, Swedish, Italian, or German books: to match books to publishers/agents, use magic, and be my booking agent.
-Let's meet in real life, and take it from there.
+I am seeking someone to schedule meetings at the major book fairs in Frankfurt, Bologna, London, and, why not, China.
+Although I am not skilled at self-promotion, I feel comfortable meeting and negotiating with publishers and agents.
+However, I require someone with a magical touch to reach out to publishers and agents for books in English, Spanish, French, Swedish, Italian, or German.
+Specifically, I need this person to connect books with publishers and agents, work their magic, and serve as my booking agent.
+Let’s meet in person and take it from there.

 LITERARY COMPETITION/GRANTS AGENTS

-Three children's books, 50 short stories (15+ suitable for competition), two books on drug policy, seven top-European-writer-texts that I have improved so much that maybe one could call them "new books", a Viking adventure series, and family chronicles like nothing ever written before.
-These are all looking for competitions to enter into, as well as grants to be published and promoted.
+Three children's books, 50 short stories (15+ suitable for competition), two books on drug policy, and seven texts by a top European writer that I have improved so significantly that perhaps one could publish them as "new books," alongside a Viking adventure series and family chronicles unlike anything written before.
+All of these are seeking competitions to enter, as well as grants for publication, media conversion, and promotion.

 ADULT FICTION

-As Senior has six adult fiction titles out of seven, and I have five out of seven - actually, it could be argued that we are both seven for seven - this is the bread and butter of the project.
-As to Senior's titles, the most interesting are those that have been changed/adapted/upgraded the most: Mother Unknown (as much improved), Paco Never Fails (as turned into a murder mystery), The Seal Castle (as much improved) & Doña Juana (as much improved and turned into a theatre script).
-As for Junior: The Tale of Two Knaves (as a new form of literature), and The Caspian Connection (as an epic adventure series full of potential).
+As Senior has six adult fiction titles out of seven, and I have five out of seven—actually, one could argue that we are both seven for seven—this represents the bread and butter of the project.
+Concerning Senior's titles, the most compelling are those that have been changed, adapted, or upgraded the most: Mother Unknown (as much improved), Paco Never Fails (as turned into a murder mystery), The Seal Castle (as much improved), and Doña Juana (as much improved and turned into a theatre script).
+Regarding Junior: The Tale of Two Knaves (as a new form of literature) and The Caspian Connection (as an epic adventure series full of potential).

 JUVENILE FICTION